Pakistani government accuses former PM Imran Khan of using bail to skip court - ExBulletin

 The former prime minister survived an assassination attempt at a political rally in November and has since had his bail extended on medical grounds following his leg injury.

-“After obtaining provisional bail, the accused abuses the concessions and does not appear before this honorable court and in fact he is not cooperating with the judicial process and to date he has not joined the investigation. nor does he appear before the court on one pretext or another,” the FIA said in a statement.
+“After obtaining provisional bond, the defendant abuses the concessions and does not appear before this honorable court and in fact he does not cooperate with the judicial process and to this day he has not joined the investigation nor appear in court on one pretext or the other,” the FIA said in a statement.

 Investigators are asking a medical board to assess Khan’s condition, accusing him of getting his diagnosis at a hospital he owns.